stephengold/Maud/README.md

 The Bone Tool provides more convenient interfaces to these same selection options.

-The quickest way to select a bone is to click the RMB on it.
+The quickest way to select a bone is to click the the right mouse button (RMB) on it.
 This works in both scene views and in score views, and for both the source model and the target model.
-However, since bones can appear very close together in scene views, and since the RMB is used to select objects besides bones, use caution with this technique.
+However, since bones can appear very close together in scene views, and since the RMB is also used to select objects other than bones, use caution with this technique.

-## Animations and poses
+## Animations

 In jME, "animations" are named parts of a 3D model, each with its own duration.
-Maud also treats the model's bind pose as a zero-duration animation for many purposes.
+In addition, Maud treats the model's bind pose as a zero-duration animation for most purposes.

+Real jME animations are made up of "tracks", usally bone tracks.
+Each bone track controls the local transform of a single bone.
+An animation need not include a track for every bone.
+Maud refers to bones that have tracks in the loaded animation as "tracked bones".

+Each track is composed of series of "keyframes", starting at time zero.

 The Animation Tool (selected using "Animations -> Tool") controls the target model's loaded animation.